naturalis/brassica-genes/doc/SnpEff_Documentation.md

  #### SnpEff Documentation
+ ##### Summary

-SnpEff is a tool used to annotate and predict the effect of genetic variants.
+SnpEff is a tool used in order to annotate and predict the effects of genetic variants.
+-- why is this important --

+ #### Download and install
+Downloading and installing is very simple and can be done using/via the next URL: http://snpeff.sourceforge.net/download.html Follow these simple steps and you can start using SnpEff.

  #### Input
 SnpEff takes a VCF (variant call format) file as input (usually obtained after a sequencing experiment) .
 This file contains the predicted variants like SNPs, insertions, deletions and MNPs.